PingOne Advanced Identity Cloud

 There are 3 contexts where you can access an ESV secret:

-1. From configuration placeholders; refer to Configure placeholders to use with ESVs.
+1. From configuration placeholders; learn more in Configure placeholders to use with ESVs.

-2. From scripts; refer to Use ESVs in scripts.
+2. From scripts; learn more in Use ESVs in scripts.

-3. From mapped secret labels (for signing and encryption keys); refer to Use ESVs for signing and encryption keys.
+3. From mapped secret labels (for signing and encryption keys); learn more in Use ESVs for signing and encryption keys.

 However, if the secret contains a signing and encryption key, you may want to restrict access from configuration placeholder and script contexts.
 To do this, you can use the useInPlaceholders boolean parameter when you create the secret: